How to split ownership of a home

 Overview

-Whether you’re buying a home with your honey, buddy, or grandma, you’ll need to decide how to split ownership.
+Whether you decide to co-own a home with your honey, buddy, or grandma, you’ll need to decide how to split ownership.
 If discussing this feels awkward, you’re not alone.
-Buying a home together is a big commitment.
-Getting on the same page requires clear communication and transparent dialogue between co-buyers.
-Not only is this a critical step in the co-buying process — it helps instill confidence, protect your home, and safeguard your investment.
+Shared homeownership is a big commitment.
+Getting on the same page requires clear communication and open and transparent dialogue between co-owners.
+Not only is this a critical step in the planning process — it helps instill confidence, protect your home, and safeguard your investment.

-Some co-buyers choose to split ownership interest equally among themselves.
+Some co-owners choose to split ownership interest equally among themselves.
 Others prefer to divide ownership interest unequally based on factors such as individual contributions or rights to the property.
-As with many decisions involved in co-buying, there’s no one-size-fits-all solution.
-What works for an unmarried couple buying their first home may not suit another unmarried couple, let alone an intergenerational household.
+As with many decisions in joint homeownership, there’s no one-size-fits-all solution.
+What works for an unmarried couple may not suit another unmarried couple, let alone an intergenerational household.

 In this post, we’ll explore the factors that drive this decision.
-We’ll also highlight issues for consideration and share pro tips based on our experience working with hundreds of co-buyers.
+We’ll also highlight issues for consideration and share pro tips based on our experience working with hundreds of co-buyers and co-owners.

 Which factors impact individual ownership percentages?

-Ultimately, it’s up to you and your co-buyer(s) to decide how you split ownership interest.
+Ultimately, it’s up to you and your co-owner(s) to decide how you split ownership interest.
 Every situation is different, but there are standard points of reference to guide decision making.

 Objective Factors